 As is the case throughout Switzerland, the cost of living in Geneva is inescapably high.
-The city regularly features in the top 15 most expensive expat cities in Mercer's Cost of Living Survey.
-The 2023 edition of the survey ranks Geneva fourth out of 227 countries.
+The city regularly features in the top 15 most expensive expat cities in Mercer's Cost of Living City Ranking.
+The 2024 edition of the survey ranks Geneva 4th out of 226 expat cities.
 Luckily, most expats are drawn to the city by high salaries, which offset the expenses they're likely to incur.

 Cost of accommodation in Geneva